nyorain/vil/readme.md

-# vlid: Vulkan Live Introspection & Debugging
+# VIL: Vulkan Introspection Layer

-Vulkan in-app debugging layer that is able to provide live introspection via a debug window/overlay.
+Vulkan in-app debugging layer that is able to provide live introspection and debugging via an overlay or window GUI.

 This is still in a very early stage of development.
 Bug reports are welcome.
 There are various known issues and some of the features below are work-in-progess.